JonasAlfredsson/docker-nginx-certbot/README.md

 ### Diffie-Hellman parameters
-Regarding the Diffie-Hellman parameter it is recommended that you have one for your server.
-However, you can make a config file without it and Nginx will work fine with ciphers that don't rely on the Diffie-Hellman key exchange ([more info about ciphers](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html)).
+Regarding the Diffie-Hellman parameter it is recommended that you have one for your server, and in Nginx you define it by including a line that starts with `ssl_dhparam` in the server block (see `example/example_server.conf`).
+However, you can make a config file without it and Nginx will work just fine with ciphers that don't rely on the Diffie-Hellman key exchange ([more info about ciphers](https://raymii.org/s/tutorials/Strong_SSL_Security_On_nginx.html)).

 The larger you make these parameters the longer it will take to generate them.
 I was unlucky and it took me 65 minutes to generate a 4096 bit parameter on an old 3.0GHz CPU.
-This will vary greatly between runs as some randomness is involved.
-A 2048 bit parameter, which is still secure today, can probably be calculated in about 1-3 minutes on a modern CPU (this process will only have to be done once).
+This will vary **greatly** between runs as some randomness is involved.
+A 2048 bit parameter, which is still secure today, can probably be calculated in about 1-3 minutes on a modern CPU (this process will only have to be done once, since one of these parameters is good for the rest of your website's lifetime).
 To modify the size of the parameter you may set the `DHPARAM_SIZE` environment variable.
 Default is `2048` if nothing is provided.

-It is also possible to have all your server configs point to the same Diffie-Hellman parameter on disk.
+It is also possible to have **all** your server configs point to **the same** Diffie-Hellman parameter on disk.
 There is no negative effects in doing this for home use [[1](https://security.stackexchange.com/questions/70831/does-dh-parameter-file-need-to-be-unique-per-private-key)] [[2](https://security.stackexchange.com/questions/94390/whats-the-purpose-of-dh-parameters)].
-For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/`, which is inside a Docker volume.
-There is however no requirement to do so, as a missing parameter will be created where the config file expects the file to be.
+For persistence you should place it inside the dedicated folder `/etc/letsencrypt/dhparams/`, which is inside the predefined Docker [volume](#volume).
+There is however no requirement to do so, since a missing parameter will be created where the config file expects the file to be.
+But this would mean that the script will have to re-create these every time you restart the container, which may become a little bit tedious.

-You can also create this file on a completely different (faster?) computer and just mount the created file into this container.
-This is perfectly fine, but use a folder that is not under `/etc/letsencrypt/`, since that would cause a double mount.
+You can also create this file on a completely different (faster?) computer and just mount/copy the created file into this container.
+This is perfectly fine, since it is nothing "private/personal" about this file.
+The only thing to think about in that case would perhaps be to use a folder that is not under `/etc/letsencrypt/`, since that would otherwise cause a double mount.